informatics-isi-edu/ermrest/docs/api-doc/model/rest.md

 *NOTE*: In the case that the column name is changed with the `"name": ` _new column name_ input syntax, the returned document will indicate the new name, and subsequent access to the model resource will require using the updated URL:

 - _service_ `/catalog/` _cid_ [ `@` _revision_ ] `/schema/` _schema name_ `/table/` _table name_ `/column/` _new column name_

+The old URL will immediately start responding with a column not found error.

 Typical error response codes include:
 - 400 Bad Request